alexeyraspopov/flux-guidelines/CoreConcepts.md

 with a single entry and an output.
 However, under the hood, those subprograms are called frequently based on the user's interaction with the system.
 This achieved by generalizing the data flow and keeping the mechanism separately from the domain knowledge.
+This also brings the ability to cover these pieces with tests in isolation.

 ## Actions as an activity log

-Action as a materialized fact about what happened in the system can be persisted.
+Action, as a materialized fact about what happened in the system, can be persisted.
 List of actions may be used for several techniques that barely possible to be implemented outside of the pattern.
 For example, when a system failure is observed it can be reported with a list of actions so it can be